octo-technology/OpenTezos/docs/ligo/introduction.md

 - **ReasonLIGO**, a [ReasonML](https://reasonml.github.io/) inspired syntax that builds on the strong points of OCaml.
   It aims to be familiar to those coming from JavaScript.

-Here is an example of Counter contract that handle a single integer "counter" value as storage and allows users to increment decrement or reset this counter.
+Here is an example of a Counter-contract that handle a single integer "counter" value as storage and allows users to increment decrement or reset this counter.

 <Tabs